Jan Verbesselt and Dainius Masiliunas

 • make a directory and remove it (e.g. mkdir namedirectory and rmdir namedirectory or rm -r namedirectory).

 Tip: Bash has a feature called Tab-completion.
 If you start writing a command or filename, pressing the Tab key a couple of times will give a list of suggestions for auto-completion.
 This is super-handy so that you never need to write filenames etc. In addition, you can recall the last commands you entered by using the up arrow key.
-Lastly, you can always open multiple terminals, even in tabs, by using FileOpen Tab.
+Lastly, you can always open multiple terminals, even in tabs, by using FileOpen Tab, or the little sheltered plus mark on the top left corner of terminal.

 To recap so far, here’s a list of most common commands: